vis-alex/voteApp/READ_ME.md

 What is it?
 -----------

-This application is created for users possibility to vote for restaurant, where they will have lunch today.
+This Full Rest application is created for users possibility to vote for restaurant, where they will have lunch today.
 So visitors of application can decide which restaurant they`ll visit today based on votes for every restaurant.
+In development was used next technologies: REST, Spring MVC, SpringDataJpa, HSQL DB, Spring Security, Spring Cache, Spring Validation, Jackson.

 The Latest Version
 ------------------